-Big Seattle tree spared from axe — for now — as neighbors, tribe rally
+Big Seattle tree spared from ax — for now — as neighbors, tribe rally

 The Master Builders Association of King and Snohomish Counties, one of the region’s largest development voices, celebrated the new tree legislation.

-“The chopping down of such exceptional trees is additional evidence that City Hall is failing to protect our dwindling tree canopy,” councilmember Alex Pedersen, who represents parts of Northeast Seattle, said, “and recent legislation that claims to protect more trees potentially worsens the outlook for our urban environment in the face of climate change and heat domes.”
+“The chopping down of such exceptional trees is additional evidence that City Hall is failing to protect our dwindling tree canopy,” Councilmember Alex Pedersen, who represents parts of northeast Seattle, said, “and recent legislation that claims to protect more trees potentially worsens the outlook for our urban environment in the face of climate change and heat domes.”

 Susan Su, who lives nearby, brought her 10-month-old son to a “gratitude gathering” for the cedar Wednesday evening.
 It was an opportunity to honor the tree and discuss ways to preserve other big trees in the city.